 Outside is our best side & we are here to inspire, explore & protect it.
-Through our brand & partners, we’re on a mission to get the EF out there & leave it a little EF’n better along the way.
+Through our brand & partners, we’re on a mission to get the EF out there & leave it a little better along the way.
 It’s a beautiful world out there and we should all be inspired and encouraged to see more of it.
 But here lies the problem.
 The great outdoors isn’t being treated so great.
 Unfortunately, we live in a time that has seemed to forget the basics about kindness and compassion for nature (including each other for that matter).
 Many have lost sight of basic manners, respect and etiquette.
 Even just simple common sense seems absent these days.
 Perhaps some were never taught.
 In our current climate and global situation, we have turned to nature to meet our personal and social needs, but are failing to reciprocate the needs of the environment.
-Respect and appreciation.
-Responsibility and accountability.
+Respect, appreciation, responsibility and accountability.

 I understand that you and any others reading this, very likely feel the same way and share the same love, appreciation and respect for nature.
-So, talking with you and not at you.
+So, talking with you and not at you here.
 We are all likeminded here and share a common love for the wilderness and healthy outdoor experiences.

-So with that being said, here is the important ask… Along your outdoor ventures, please help promote the message of being better outdoors.
+So, with that being said, here is the important ask… Along your outdoor ventures, please help promote the message of just being better outdoors.
 Yes, that can mean a variation of things.
 More mindful while outdoors.
 Leaving no trace wherever we journey.
 Treading lightly.
 Exploring, not exploiting.
 Leaving places better than we found them.
 Following rules and understanding outdoor etiquette.
-Sharing those stories and encouraging those practices to promote better outdoor expectations Maybe we are missing something here, but we just don’t see enough of this message.
+Sharing those stories and encouraging those practices to promote better outdoor expectations.
+Maybe we are missing something here, but we just don’t see enough of this message.

 It’s a wonderful thing that more people are venturing outdoors these days, but not so great when these places are disrespected and treated carelessly.
 Again, I know those of you reading this do not fall into that category, but helping inspire this message of wellness for the wilderness is paramount, today more than ever.
 This means taking extra steps on our end to keep these places preserved, clean and our ecological footprints minimal.
 The voice and example of an environmentally mindful community can be a loud and powerful one.
-We can make a difference and help these places stay beautiful.
+We can make a difference and help these places stay beautiful & stay accessible.

 “Never doubt that a small group of thoughtful, committed citizens can change the world; Indeed, it is the only thing that ever has” -Margaret Mead

-So here we go, a warm outdoorsy welcome to my adventure blog and some outdoor experiences through my lens.
+So here we go, a warm outdoorsy welcome to my adventure journal and some outdoor experiences through our lens.
 I am not a professional writer (hopefully that grants some grace from the grammar police folks) I’m a normal guy who just loves adventure, nature and the great outdoors with a passion.
 An adventurer who happened to squeak past enough English classes to proficiently share my stories and experiences in journal form.
 What I may lack in writing ability, I aim to make up for in personal experience, first hand knowledge and enthusiasm.

-The thrill of adventure and the outdoors has always held a very special place in my heart.
+The thrill of exploration and the outdoors has always held a very special place in my heart.
 As far back as I can remember, I’ve had a deeply rooted passion for adventure, exploration and travel.
 I am equally as passionate about taking care of the places we visit, in every way possible.
 It’s something I was always taught growing up.
 Personally, I find an incredible solitude and connection when I’m in nature.
 It’s beauty and mystique draw me in.
 It’s calmness provides natural therapy.
 It makes bad days better.
 Our connection within nature provides us with so many benefits: physically, emotionally and spiritually.
 Nature teaches us how to live a fulfilling life and provides so many positive and healthy rewards.
 I have learned more about life and myself outdoors than I ever could in a textbook.
 We’re just here to share some stories, enjoy some wholesome adventures & leave the world a little better than we found it.